Mood Boards for Better Websites

 What is a Mood Board?

 Mood boards set the tone and inspiration for a design project.
-Traditional mood boards consisted of physical materials and elements that together set the tone and direction for the overall design and style.
-With digital mood boards, it has become easier to spark conversations and get stake holders on the same page quickly before the project starts.
+Traditional mood boards consisted of physical materials and elements that, together, set the tone and direction for the overall design and style.
+With digital mood boards, it has become easier to spark conversations and get stakeholders on the same page quickly, before the project starts.

 Perhaps one of the most beneficial uses of the mood board is to get agreement on the style and look before the project begins.
-This is really helpful in rapid prototyping for websites or apps as they can save time and resources before going through an actual rendering of a design mockup or prototype.
+This is really helpful in rapid prototyping for websites or apps, as they can save time and resources before going through an actual rendering of a design mockup or prototype.

-I’ve found it also helps my clients to articulate their ideas during a Discovery and then see what those look like visually in terms of the colors, imagery, type and icons, and how that aligns with the Project or Creative Brief.
-One person’s idea of “Clean and Fresh” might look slightly Stale and Sordid to another.
+Here at Red Stone Studio, we’ve found it also helps our clients to articulate their ideas during a discovery then see what those look like visually, in terms of the colors, imagery, type and icons, and how that aligns with the project or creative brief.
+One person’s idea of “Clean and Fresh” might look slightly “Stale and Sordid” to another.

 Elements of a Mood Board